Skip to Content

 For the most valuable analytics, structure your payloads with these layers of information:

-2. User & Company Data: The user object with ID and traits, and an optional company object for B2B contexts.
+2. User & Company Data: Enrich the user object with email, name, and custom traits.
+Add a company object for B2B contexts.

-4. Context Information: Add fields like ip, user_agent, url, and campaign parameters to enrich events and improve attribution.
-See the example below for a list of common context fields.
+4. Context Information: Add fields like ip, user_agent, url, and utm parameters to enrich events and improve attribution.

 Testing and validation